famiu/feline.nvim/README.md

 Requires Neovim >= 0.5

 ## About
 Feline is a lua statusline inspired by [galaxyline](https://github.com/glepnir/galaxyline.nvim), but being more minimal and keeping complete customizability in mind.
-Feline is less of a statusline unto itself but more of a framework for you to easily build your own statusline while being to tweak every tiny bit to your heart's content.
-But for those who want to just get stuff done, Feline also provides a default statusline which should fit the needs of most people.
+Feline is less of a statusline unto itself but more of a framework for you to easily build your own statusline on, while being able to tweak every tiny bit to your heart's content.
+But for those who just want to get stuff done, Feline also provides a default statusline which should fit the needs of most people.

 ## Features
 * Ease-of-use.